morrrrr/radio-playground/README.md

 ## Start
 ### Debian Distros

 The project was built on and for debian distributions.
+You will need docker and docker-compose to start the project.

 To start the project, first clone the repository:

     git clone https://github.com/morrrrr/radio-playground.git